liljestk/rpi_temp_logger/README.md

 # Raspberry Pi based wireless temperature and humidity logger

-May be uesd for wirelessly logging temperature and humidity data.
-The connection between sender and reciever is not encrypted or in any way regulated, so new devices may be added without any additional configuration.
-This does however mean that multiple systems of this setup may interfere with one another as the reciever will pick up any sender within range.
+To be used for wirelessly logging temperature and humidity data.
+The connection between sender and receiver is not encrypted or in any way regulated; new devices may be added without any additional configuration.
+This does however mean that multiple systems of this setup may interfere with one another as the receiver will pick up any sender within range.

 ![grafana example](https://github.com/liljestk/rpi_temp_logger/blob/main/images/grafana_example.png)